 In order to request a star party, please contact the club's Outreach Coordinator (Chuck Sterling) at Outreach@aslc-nm.org.

 - Avoid times during the month when there is a bright moon in the sky as this makes viewing of dimmer deep space objects difficult.
 In our experience, people really enjoy looking at the craters on the moon, and as long as the moon smaller than first quarter, the moonlight doesn't interfere too much with viewing dimmer deep space objects.
 However, parties can also be conducted when there is no moon (this actually works better for viewing nebulae and galaxies).
-Click here for recommended dates for the 2015-2016 school year.

 - The observing sessions seem to work the best when there are several bright planets to observe.
 Please consult with us to determine optimal observing dates.